dodo920306/bisce/README.md

 This project is still under development, and we welcome any suggestions for improvement.
 Your feedback is valuable, and we appreciate your contribution to the project's development.

 If you want to understand more detail and also happen to be able to read in traditional Chinese, you can check out the powerpoint [here](https://docs.google.com/presentation/d/18R2ygUikURfjTdJtzM67ym33f1UPxzSckpC85smQbc0/edit?usp=sharing).
-Nevertheless, you can get most information about how to set up this project in the following description.
+Nevertheless, you can get most of the information about how to set up this project in the following description.

 [Video list about BISCE](https://youtube.com/playlist?list=PLuFrURqtW_6uIeKtf4eoqPLbVJGZwA10t&si=yDfMG0jmVk7g8FNJ)